You are currently viewing February 2025 – Paphos & London

-Yes, it was almost time for us to return to the UK!
+Yes, it was almost time for us to return to the UK.

-February Pet Sit Number One
+February House Sit Number One Kathikas

-Kathikas is 600 metres above sea level compared to Tala, which is approximately 200 metres above sea level.
+The journey was short but also higher up the mountain, 600 metres above sea level, compared to Tala, which is approximately 200 metres above sea level.

 Kathikas is a pretty Cypriot village, primarily inhabited by local people who live here permanently.